 As our clients are day-rate contractors, we needed a lender who would take their day rate into account when calculating how much they could afford to borrow.

-Numerous lenders were sourced but this was a complex case as we needed to arrange two mortgages, one on a residential basis and the other one a buy-to-let limited company purchase.
-We also needed lenders who understood how day-rate contractors are remunerated and to lend to them on that basis.
+The numerous lenders were sourced but this was a complex case as we needed to arrange two mortgages.
+For example, one on a residential basis and the other one a buy-to-let limited company purchase.
+We also needed lenders who understood how day-rate contractors are remunerated.
 Finally, the residential mortgage was a substantial size, with a relatively small deposit.

 Key requirements: –

 The application process: To support the mortgage application, the clients provided details of their fixed-term contracts, along with evidence of their identities.
-We were delighted to inform them that two lenders had issued formal mortgage offers for the full amount requested at competitive rates.
+But, we were delighted to inform them that two lenders had issued formal mortgage offers for the full amount requested at competitive rates.